 I seek to maintain the honor of a Saginaw Valley State University degree, and I will preserve its value throughout my professional career.

 Academic integrity is undermined whenever one is dishonest in the pursuit of knowledge.
-Dishonesty takes many forms, including cheating, plagiarism, and other activities for undermining the educational process:
+Dishonesty takes many forms, including cheating, plagiarism, illicit acquisition or selling of academic material, and other activities for undermining the educational process:

-Undermining the Educational Process occurs whenever one attempts to prevent another’s learning or subverts the recognized means by which learning occurs.
+Undermining the educational process occurs whenever one attempts to prevent another’s learning or subverts the recognized means by which learning occurs.
+Some examples include: a student signing in or indicating a student is in attendance when they are not or asking another individual to sign in or impersonate the student in any way.

 All cases concerning academic dishonesty must be recorded in the Office of Student Conduct Programs.
 Additionally, student grade grievance proceedings that occur due to academic dishonesty must be recorded in the Office of Student Conduct Programs.
 This means that faculty, academic chairs or deans must notify the Office of Student Conduct Programs when a student’s grade is changed for reasons of academic dishonesty.